 What is a European Health Insurance Card?

 The European Health Insurance Card, otherwise known as EHIC, allows travellers to receive free or reduced cost medical care while travelling in European member states.
 You can apply for a European Health Insurance Card if you are from the UK, European Economic Area (EEA) or Switzerland.

 How do I get a European Health Insurance Card?

-Anyone over the age of 16 can apply for a free EHIC card either online or by phoning the NHS on 0300 330 1350.
+If you are over 16 and a resident in any one of the qualifying countries or states, you can apply for a free EHIC card online, or by calling 0300 330 1350.

 How does it work?

-Each card is valid for five years and covers one person.
-If you have children under 16, they can be included on the application and will receive their own card.
+Each EHIC card is valid for five years and only covers the cardholder.
+However, if you have children under 16, you can include them on your application and they will be given their own card.

 Countries that recognise the EHIC card are:

 Austria, Belgium, Bulgaria, Croatia, Cyprus (Southern), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Republic of Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovak republic, Slovenia, Spain, Sweden and Switzerland.This guide aims to be informative and engaging.
 Though it may include tips and information, it does not constitute advice and should not be used as a basis for any financial decisions.
 Sainsbury's Bank accepts no responsibility for the opinions and views of external contributors and the content of external websites included within this guide.
 All information correct at 30th January 2018.